GreenFlag31/pdf-to-image-generator/README.md

 # pdf-to-png-generator

-Performant Node.js library to convert PDF file/buffer pages to PNG files/buffers without binary and OS dependencies (except MacOs on arm64).
-Designed with a focus on performance and developer experience.
+Performant Node.js library to convert PDF file/buffer pages to PNG or JPEG files/buffers without binary and OS dependencies (except MacOs on arm64).
+Designed with high focus on performance and developer experience.

 ## Benchmark

-Currently the fastest and lowest memory consumption library to convert PDF to PNG compared to similar libraries (without OS dependancies).
+Currently the fastest and lowest memory consumption library to convert PDF to PNG or JPEG compared to similar libraries (without OS dependancies).

 | Libraries            | 5 pages | 10 pages | +50 pages |
 | -------------------- | ------- | -------- | --------- |